Your Child ’s body organs are now present, and the heartbeat should be audible on your next doctor’s appointment.

 The fingers: Webbed fingers and toes are more clearly defined.
 By the end of this week, the bone tissue of upper limbs begins to form, a process also known as ossification.

-The heart: Meanwhile, Your Baby ’s heart, which has been functioning for some time, is now developing valves to demarcate the chambers.
+The heart: Meanwhile, Your Child ’s heart, which has been functioning for some time, is now developing valves to demarcate the chambers.
 At this point, you may be able to hear the heartbeat with a fetal doppler.

 Growth of uterus: Your uterus would’ve doubled in size by now.
 And you may have increased in weight too.
 In the first trimester, it’s common to gain about 0.5-2 kg.